matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 **What is the point of declaring unchecked exceptions as thrown?.**

 - The throws clause in a method declaration serves two purposes:
-    - 1. It tells the compiler which exceptions are thrown so that the compiler can report uncaught (checked) exceptions as errors.
+    - :one: It tells the compiler which exceptions are thrown so that the compiler can report uncaught (checked) exceptions as errors.
-    - 2. It tells a programmer who is writing code that calls the method what exceptions to expect.
+    - :two: It tells a programmer who is writing code that calls the method what exceptions to expect.
 For this purpose, it often makes to senses to include unchecked exceptions in a throws list.

 **Throws and method overriding.**